SyncfusionExamples/web-Save-and-load-report-from-SQL-database-to-pivot-table/Blazor/README.md

 ## How to run this application?

-To run this application, clone the [Save-and-load-report-from-SQL-database-to-pivot-table](https://github.com/SyncfusionExamples/Save-and-load-report-from-SQL-database-to-pivot-table) repository.
+* To run this application, clone the [Save-and-load-report-from-SQL-database-to-pivot-table](https://github.com/SyncfusionExamples/Save-and-load-report-from-SQL-database-to-pivot-table) repository.

-### Using the Web API service to connect MySql to a Pivot Table

 * To connect a SQL server database to a Pivot Table using the Web API Controller (aka, MyWebService), open the **MyWebService** project in Visual Studio 2022.
 Simply build and run your project in IIS Express, and it will host and display the URL `https://localhost:44313`.